japananh/japananh/README.md

 # About me

-- I'm a Software Engineer, a book enthusiast, and a weightlifter.
+- I'm a Backend Engineer, a book enthusiast, and a weightlifter.
 - My work mostly focused on web development using **Javascript**, **Go**, and **MySQL**.

 ![Nana's GitHub stats](https://github-readme-stats.vercel.app/api?username=japananh&theme=buefy&show_icons=true)